Skip to content

 AI search audit for content-heavy websites

-For content-heavy websites, an AI search audit should answer one question first: is the content library structured clearly enough for machines to know which pages deserve to be surfaced for which questions?
+For content-heavy websites, an AI search review should answer one question first: is the content library structured clearly enough for machines to know which pages deserve to be surfaced for which questions?

-The audit should identify which pages should act as parents, which long-tail pages deserve to exist, which pages overlap, and where schema or internal links are failing to make the hierarchy explicit.
+The review should identify which pages should act as parents, which long-tail pages deserve to exist, which pages overlap, and where schema or internal links are failing to make the hierarchy explicit.

 • This is most useful for larger content sites where structure now matters more than publishing another batch of pages.

-• The audit should produce a prioritized map of leading pages, supporting pages, overlap risks, and search-readiness fixes.
+• The review should produce a prioritized map of leading pages, supporting pages, overlap risks, and search structure fixes.

-• In most cases it is smarter to audit before expanding the page count again.
+• In most cases, review the structure before expanding the page count again.

 Why this matters now